Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “More Moondog” (1956): Sampled “Tugboat Tocatta” from 0:03 to 0:19, contributing to the nautical theme.
+- “More Moondog” (1956): Sampled “Tugboat Tocatta” from 0:03 to 0:19 — the nautical connection feels entirely deliberate.

 Track 9: “Frontier Psychiatrist”